 - Review our handy Smart Community Checklist (PDF) outlining some of the key design features of a smart community development.

-- Visit our BurlingtonGreen Business Eco-Solutions page to find our top tips on green business and our favourite resources for local businesses and organizations to reduce costs while helping the planet.
+- Visit our Live Green: Business & Groups page to discover tip and resources for local businesses and organizations to reduce costs while helping the planet.

-- You can also check out Sustainable Hamilton Burlington’s Business Climate Action Toolkit for ways to manage energy and environmental impacts of your business.
+- You can also check out Sustainable Leadership Business Climate Action Toolkit for ways to manage energy and environmental impacts of your business.

 - RAIN Community Solutions helps communities manage rain where it falls to save money, reduce flood risk, and protect our water.